 Penn State Altoona to host ‘Songs Inspired by Literature’ concert Nov.
 3

-ALTOONA, Pa. ‑ Ian Marshall and Talley Kayser, Performing as The Ecotones, will present “Songs Inspired by Literature” at 4 pm on Thursday, Nov.
-3, in the Titelman Study of the Misciagna Family Center for Performing Arts.
+ALTOONA, Pa. — Ian Marshall and Talley Kayser, Performing as The Ecotones, will present “Songs Inspired by Literature” at 4 pm Thursday, Nov.
+3, in the Titelman Study of the Misciagna Family Center for Performing Arts at Penn State Altoona.

 The concert will feature songs with a distinctly literary bent: songs that are literary in form or influenced by literary works or figures.

-Kayser runs University Park’s Adventure Literature program, which features courses in wilderness, fly-fishing, and rock-climbing literature.
-These courses blend literary study with outdoor adventure in places like Cape Cod, New River Gorge, and the Dolly Sods Wilderness in West Virginia.
-Kayser has an MA in literature and environment from the University of Nevada, Reno, and an MFA from Vermont College of Fine Arts.
-Her Poems and Essays have appeared in, among other publications, “Alpinist,” “Deep Wild,” and “The Fourth River.”
+Kayser runs the Adventure Literature program at University Park, which features courses in wilderness, fly-fishing and rock-climbing literature.
+These courses blend literary study with outdoor adventure in places like Cape Cod, the New River Gorge, and the Dolly Sods Wilderness in West Virginia.
+Kayser has a master of arts in literature and environment from the University of Nevada, Reno, and a master of fine arts from the Vermont College of Fine Arts.
+Her Poems and Essays have appeared in “Alpinist,” “Deep Wild” and “The Fourth River,” among other publications.